ebrahimfeghhi/ebrahimfeghhi.github.io/about.md

 I'm currently looking to apply to labs for PhD.
 My interests are in applying machine learning and computational modeling tools to further our understanding of the brain and neuropsychiatric disorders.

+### Code
+To access my github code repository, click the github icon on the bottom of the page.

 ### Contact me